 Over the last year, the phenomenon has captured not just social media, but the mainstream.
 Almost every celebrity posts a selfie on their social media account.
-Even First Lady Michelle Obama has participated and Pope Francis has joined the fun.
-There’s also going to be a selfie.com that joins the likes of the hysterical tumblr dedicated to ridiculous selfies.
-Further more, there’s a film series from The Guardian entitled Thinkfluencer, which takes a look into the trend over in the UK.
+Even First Lady Michelle Obama has participated, and Pope Francis has joined the fun.
+Furthermore, there’s a film series from The Guardian entitled Thinkfluencer, which takes a look into the trend over in the UK.
 There’s no doubt about it.
 Selfie was an obvious for ‘word of the year’.

 So, in honor of selfies’ continuing dominance in the world, here are 13 facts that you should know about 2013’s word of the year.